nil1729/book-store-nodejs/README.md

 5. `Bootstrap` is used for building UI
 6. Site has `Admin` functionality by which site owner can add Books to this Store.
 7. `Stripe` is used for Payment Gateway.
-8. `SendGrid` API is used for sending Emails.
+8. `SendinBlue` API is used for sending emails.

 ---